marcusoftnet/marcusoftnet.github.io/_posts/2016-09-27-no-heroics-and-awesome-people.md

 A good example would be to code new features fast in a system that isn't build to move fast in; no automatic testing, no continuous deployment, lots of manual processes.

 The same goes for trying to implement a fast paced, agile, flow oriented process in an organization that is built for resource utilisations.
-[It's simple not optimised for doing the thing that we want.](https://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html)
+[It's simple not optimized for doing the thing that we want.](https://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html)

 Since a difference between what is needed or required of me and what I can do is clear and present I feel frustrated.
 If that situation stays for long… yes I admit - I whine.